2022-23 Part-time Faculty Benefit Information

 Extra Benefits by The Standard.
 Programs and resources include:

 - Life Services Toolkit (username: assurance)

 Medical Insurance - provided by Moda Health (administered by OEBB)

 Insurance Plan Year: October 1 - September 30

 Moda Medical Plans

-Prescription Benefit Information: Moda's pharmacy benefit is based on the Oregon Prescription Drug Program, an evidence-based pharmacy program.
+Prescription Benefit Information: Moda's pharmacy benefit is based on an evidence-based pharmacy formulary.
 More information on this benefit, a "price check" tool, a prescription drug list, and other resources is available on Moda's pharmacy services web page.